MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/overview.md

 For best results, use the latest version of the **Microsoft.PowerShell.PSResourceGet** module.

+- **Microsoft.PowerShell.PSResourceGet** 1.0.6 - released to the PowerShell Gallery on 10-Oct-2024
 - **Microsoft.PowerShell.PSResourceGet** 1.0.5 - shipped in **PowerShell 7.5-preview.3**
 - **Microsoft.PowerShell.PSResourceGet** 1.0.4.1 - shipped in **PowerShell 7.4.2**
 - **Microsoft.PowerShell.PSResourceGet** 1.0.2 - released to the PowerShell Gallery on 06-Feb-2024